IBM/ibmi-oss-docs/nginx/README.md

 Of note, the ssl directives can still be used with a streaming reverse proxy.
 Also, http concepts can still be handled by the application.
-For instance, you could run a simple HTTP server that redirects from port 80 to port 443 and proxy to it.
+For instance, you could run a simple HTTP server that redirects from port 80 to port 443 and proxy to both ports.
 For instance:

 ```nginx
 pid nginx.pid;